-As this week of mourning for Mandela draws to a close and he is being laid to rest tomorrow, here are a a few vignettes from life of Nelson Mandela.
+As this week of mourning for Nelson Mandela draws to a close and he is being laid to rest tomorrow, here are a a few vignettes from his life.
 These capture some examples of his greatness, particularly in the areas of leadership, forgiveness and reconciliation.
 Archbishop Desmond Tutu when asked by author John Carlin for one word to sum up Mandela replied: “Magnanimity”.

 May we all strive to be a little more magnanimous in 2014.

-Some lessons from Mandela – may he rest in peace.
+Some lessons from Nelson Mandela – may he rest in peace.

 - Bill Clinton was said to have talked about how he had spent time with Mandela and observed that if he was bothered or angry about something he was very quickly able to move past this and not let it get in the way of the relationship with the other person.
 What was striking was Clinton’s reference to how disciplined Mandela was around managing his anger.